We’re Fighting for the Future of America’s Rural Electric Cooperatives

 Data centers are being developed and deployed all around the United States, with pronounced impacts on rural communities’ energy costs, quality of life, and air, soil, and water quality.

-The Rural Data Center Forum is a series of virtual presentations on the impacts of data centers, and how communities are responding.
+The Rural Data Center Forum is a series of virtual presentations focused on the impacts of data centers, and how communities are responding.

 See the full video series here.